dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 time = ratio;        // error, cannot assign number<1> to number<s>
 ```

+## Scope

+A unit of measure is only visible within the file it is defined or, if defined in a module, within the module it was defined.
+They can only be visible in other files by exporting them from a module.

 ## Modules

 Units of measure can be defined on the module level and exported like such: